hydronics2/2019-easy-bee-counter/instructions/README.md

 # 2019 Easy Bee Counter V.1 Build Instructions

-This version of the bee counter is all through hole components which makes for an easy to assemble bee counter.
-This is the 2nd version of the board (V1) as I made small improvements March 2020.
-I've also tested and posted example code.
-If you got the [Version 0](https://github.com/hydronics2/2019-easy-bee-counter/tree/b06d461f1881f2709d81f82d817dc76170a77fa7) board (Jan/Feb 2020) you just have to add some jumper wires shown [here](https://github.com/hydronics2/2019-easy-bee-counter/blob/master/instructions/archive)
+This version of the bee counter is all through hole components.
+It's easy to solder and assemble.
+This is the 2nd version of the board (V1) completed March 2020.
+If you got the [Version 0](https://github.com/hydronics2/2019-easy-bee-counter/tree/b06d461f1881f2709d81f82d817dc76170a77fa7) board (Jan/Feb 2020) you just have to fix some of my previous mistakes including adding a jumper wire shown [here](https://github.com/hydronics2/2019-easy-bee-counter/blob/master/instructions/archive)

 1) Install IR sensors